Installing on Linux¶

 anaconda-navigator.
 If Navigator opens, you have successfully installed Anaconda.
 If not, check that you completed each step above, then see our Help page.

-TIP: Anaconda Navigator contains Jupyter Notebook and the Spyder IDE.
-For more information about Navigator, see Navigator.
+TIP: For more information about Anaconda Navigator, see Navigator.

 After your install completes, start using Anaconda with the instructions in Getting started with Anaconda.